Everything Terrible About TV News in One Bullet Point

 • Put the SHIZZLE into breaking news.

 And no, although the bolding and scare caps are all mine, I'm not paraphrasing for humorous effect.
-As this screenshot from WREG's job listing shows, "schizzle" is expected.
+As this screenshot from WREG's job listing shows, "shizzle" is expected.
 A made up word.
 That they misspelled.

 Not meaning.
 Not context.
 Not even value.
 But "schizzle."
 In "Breaking News," which — unless there's a Better Call Saul prequel in the works I don't know about — isn't even a proper noun.